 If you have an article proposal, manuscript or technical paper that you believe would make a useful contribution to the ongoing dialogue about aviation safety, we will be glad to consider it.
 Please email Frank Jackman, editor-in-chief. for more details.

 The publication staff reserves the right to edit all submissions for publication.
-Copyright must be transferred to the Foundation for a contribution to be published, and payment is made to the author upon publication.
+Copyright must be transferred to the Foundation for a contribution to be published.